Alicia Vikander and Jude Law get eight-minute standing ovation at Cannes

 Alicia Vikander and Jude Law were greeted with a standing ovation fit for royalty at the Cannes premiere of the brutal historical drama Firebrand on Sunday (21 May).

-The movie, from director Karim Aïnouz and set in a blood-splattered Tudor England, stars Vikander as Katherine Parr, the sixth and final wife of the tyrannical King Henry VIII (Jude Law).
+The movie, from director Karim Aïnouz and set in a blood-splattered Tudor England, stars Vikander as Catherine Parr, the sixth and final wife of the tyrannical King Henry VIII (Jude Law).

 According to US insider site Variety, a visibly emotional Vikander motioned for the cheering audience to stop the eight-minute standing ovation or she would cry, as her grinning husband Michael Fassbender looked on from the row behind.